Myth #1: PMs are dispensable

 Few people would disagree being a property manager is a thankless job.
 Whether it’s with landlords or tenants, PMs are on the front-line day in and day out.
 Add to that average pay, long hours, traditionally limited career progression and weekend work, and it’s not surprising there is a high turnover of staff in the industry.

 Most business owners look at staff costs as something to minimise.
 The lower the staff costs the better.
 This leads to many avoidable mistakes and robs businesses of their momentum.
 Of course, keeping costs down is key to any successful business, but you need to see all of the moving pieces and have all of the data if you are going to make good decisions.

-The core reality of property management is that we are a services businesses, and that virtually every source of value for our clients is created by the property manager at the point of interaction.
-A property management company does not create value just by following a process when a repair is needed; rather value is created when the property manager talks to the investor, explains what is happening, goes through the options and keep the client informed and exercises his or her judgement to get the best outcome.
+The core reality of property management is that we are a services business, and that virtually every source of value for our clients is created by the property manager at the point of interaction.
+A property management company does not create value just by following a process when a repair is needed; rather value is created when the property manager talks to the investor, explains what is happening, goes through the options and keeps the client informed, and exercises his or her judgement to get the best outcome.
 In short, the value comes from the interaction, not the process.

 And so when you think about the team and the people in it, you have to consider much more than minimising costs.
 You need to think about how to attract and retain the best people to create the most value for your clients.
 This is the key to client retention, fee levels and new business growth.
 The core myth to dispel is that all property managers are the same and can be swapped and changed without cost.

 At Ailo, we’ve spent years analysing the data we’ve captured from almost one million tenancies and have some “truths” on the consequences of a PM leaving your team.

 - Our investor research reveals that 84% of investors believe that the property manager is more important than the systems used in the company.